-We propose two model examples that learn specific interaction using the content information and the invocation between mashups and services respectively.
-Combining these two examples, we obtain a hybrid model that integrates the interactions in different information spaces and makes more accurate recommendation.
+We propose two modules that learn specific interaction using the content information and the invocation between mashups and services respectively.
+Combining these two modules, we obtain a hybrid model that integrates the interactions in different information spaces and makes more accurate recommendation.

 The experimental results on the real data set show that compared with the existing algorithms, our hybrid model has achieved the best results in various indicators.